trixtrasi/trixtrasi/README.md

 - I’m currently learning PHP and that's it.
 I'll never switch to another language.
 PHP is the only true programming language.

 - Right now I'm looking to work overseas and leave this filthy place called Brazil.
-But I'll never manage to escape this forsaken land.
+But, aperently, I'll never manage to escape this forsaken land.

 - Please, don't talk to me.